andrewberty/alacritty-themes/README.md

 ## Install

-1. Clone the repo or download as .zip and copy 'colors' folder into your root alacritty config directory `eg. ~/.config/alacritty/colors`
+1. Clone the repo or download as .zip and copy `colors` folder into your root alacritty config directory `eg. ~/.config/alacritty/colors`
 2. Install package from npm

 Globally